In this PostgreSQL tutorial, I will show how to use like operator in PostgreSQL.

 WHERE column_name LIKE '%substring%;

-In the above syntax, within WHERE clause, the (LIKE ‘%substring%), searches for substring within column_name whose starting and ending value is unknown and returns all the value containg that substring.
+In the above syntax, within the WHERE clause, the (LIKE ‘%substring%) searches for the substring within column_name whose starting and ending value is unknown and returns all the values containing that substring.

-Let’s see with an example, suppose you have table called ‘customers_data’ with columns ‘customer_id’, ‘name’, ‘age’, ‘country’ and ‘phone’ which is shown below.
+Let’s see with an example.
+Suppose you have a table called ‘customers_data’ with columns ‘customer_id’, ‘name’, ‘age’, ‘country’, and ‘phone’, as shown below.

-Now you want the name of all the countries that contains the substring ‘ra’ at any position within name of country.
+Now you want the name of all the countries that contain the substring ‘ra’ at any position within the name of the country.
 Use the below query.

 SELECT country FROM customers_data